TrueNAS SCALETrueNAS SCALE Nightly Development Documentation

 Logging In as Admin

-After setting up the admin user from one of the scenarios documented above, enter admin and the password if the system created the admin user, or enter the username and password you set up to be the administrator account.
+After setting up the admin user from one of the scenarios documented above, enter admin and the password to log into SCALE.

 TrueNAS SCALE Login Screen